ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

 inevitably give rise to compatibility issues.
-However, over time, behaviors have come to be denigrated by use of the terms "SHOULD NOT" and "MUST NOT" to warn implementors of a harm deriving from insecure operation rather than peer incompatibility.
+However, over time, behaviors have come to be denigrated by use of the terms "SHOULD NOT" and "MUST NOT" to warn implementers of a harm deriving from insecure operation rather than peer incompatibility.

 When making changes in compliance requirements/recommendations we